hello2021worldsuper/techpagesupport/question2019protect.md

 <br>
 There is lot clue relate this kind of technology show the effect magnetic field? <br>
 <br>
-Is possible coordinate transcranial magnetic protection at some place, and other protect device trial?<br>
+Is possible confirm transcranial magnetic effect, and other protect device trial?<br>
 <br>
 <br>
 <br>